SAP/openui5-docs/docs/Step_16_Dialogs_and_Fragments_4da7298.md

 But even for these controls, fragments can be particularly useful, as you will see in a minute.

 We will now add a dialog to our app.
 Dialogs are special, because they open on top of the regular app content and thus do not belong to a specific view.
 That means the dialog must be instantiated somewhere in the controller code, but since we want to stick with the declarative approach and create reusable artifacts to be as flexible as possible, and because dialogs cannot be specified as views, we will create an XML fragment containing the dialog.
-A dialog, after all, can be used in more than one view of your app.
+A dialog, after all, can be used in more than only one view of your app.

 ***